acapellan/AggreGator/assignments/user_stories.md

 #### Confirmation

-- Topics are categorized based on field of study, industry-type, and other metrics.
+- Topics are categorized based on field of study, industry type, and other metrics.
 - Topics are from a predetermined list, but users have the ability to suggest new ones.